sneakysneak/docs/pages/connector-authentication/salesforce_chatter.md

 The official Salesforce documentation for creating a **Connected App** can be found [here](https://help.salesforce.com/articleView?id=connected_app_create.htm).

-**Salesforce set up – Register Your Application**
+**Salesforce set up - Register Your Application**
 -------------------------------------------------

 ### **Introduction**

 You can register for a free Salesforce developer account or log into your existing Salesforce account if you have one.
 You can use any Salesforce account to create a Connected App.
-It doesn’t have to be a developer account.
+It doesn't have to be a developer account.

 ### **Create your App within Salesforce:**